Asterki/kinto/CONTRIBUTING.md

 - A clear and descriptive title.
 - Steps to reproduce the issue.
 - Any relevant logs or screenshots.
-- The version of Python and [Your Project Name] you are using.
+- The version of Python and Kinto you are using.

 ### Suggesting Features